OT-OpenTwin/OpenTwin/Documentation/Developer/test_cases/test_cases_installer.rst

      - Start a reinstallation.
 In the install options, unset the "Documentation" option.
      -  In the install options, the option for "Documentation" should have been unset by default.

+   * - 2
+     - Reset the VM to the checkpoint.
+     - Install OpenTwin but change the Admin password of MongoDB to: Bä@
+     - Installation succeeds.
+MongoDB is running and OpenTwin can be started.
+Projects can be created.
+Additionally, test a few functions within the project.